Nivedhidha-I/Symmetric-Key-Cryptography/README.md

 * Interactive Tool Development: Proficiency in building user-friendly, interactive web applications using the Streamlit framework to showcase technical concepts.

 * Code Modularization: Demonstrated ability to structure complex logic (cipher functions) clearly and integrate them into a cohesive application interface.

+## Website
+* The website has been hosted in the following link: https://symmetric-key-cryptography.streamlit.app/